 Dr. Ian Martin is Assistant Professor of Emergency Medicine and Internal Medicine at the University of North Carolina (UNC) at Chapel Hill, School of Medicine.
-He is also a Simmons Scholar and a member of the Academy of Educators at UNC.
+He is a member of the Academy of Educators at UNC.

 Dr. Martin earned a Bachelor of Science from Duke University in Durham, North Carolina.
 Before starting medical school, he lived in Cameroon—undoubtedly an experience which still shapes his personal and professional life.
 Dr. Martin earned his Doctorate of Medicine from MCP-Hahnemann School of Medicine in Philadelphia, Pennsylvania.

 Dr. Martin trained in Emergency Medicine and Internal Medicine at the University of Maryland in Baltimore, Maryland—where he also served as Chief Resident.
 He is board-certified in Emergency Medicine and General Internal Medicine.

 Dr. Martin has thus far dedicated his academic career to improving the delivery of emergency care internationally—with emphasis on East Africa—that is in Kenya, Tanzania, and Malawi.
 At Duke, he founded the Duke International Emergency Medicine Fellowship/Global Health Residency Program.